sekwah41/SekCLib/README.md

 Not all are mentioned here but I will mention the main ones
  * Color Utils (Color wheel + java.awt.Color to mc colors)
  * Player Utils (Easy server -> client velocity + fix inconsistencies)

+## Will you add fabric support?
+As of this time we do not plan to support Fabric, though we will take a look into it in the future once we have the core features finished.
+As most of my mods are using this library or are moving over to using this library.